USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixC_spatial_data.md

  cells in an I/O API file.
 For most of North American domain, a SA Vector allocation tool can be used to generate the surf zone and open ocean file from a polygon shapefile with land, surf zone buffer, and open ocean in SA data directory.
-For areas outside U.S., users have to generate a surf zone polygon shapefile with has the same attribute as the file in the SA in order to use the tool.
+For areas outside U.S., users have to generate a surf zone polygon shapefile with has the same attribute as the file in the SA to use the tool.

 **Dust emissions** require the land use and vegetation fraction data.
 The land use data used for the biogenic emission modeling is also used for dust emission computation.
 In addition, MODIS fraction of